 BlackBerry, earlier called Research in Motion, is a Canadian smartphone-maker that made a name selling QWERTY devices, but is struggling to stay relevant in a world dominated by iOS and Android.
 After years of backing its own BB OS, the company has decided to make an Android smartphone in a bid to grab a small chunk of the smartphone pie it used to dominate.

-The BlackBerry DTEK60 runs Android 6.0.1 and is powered by a 3000mAh non removable battery.
-It measures 153.90 x 75.40 x 7.00 (height x width x thickness) and weighs 165.00 grams.
+The BlackBerry KEY2 LE runs Android 8.1 and is powered by a 3000mAh.
+It measures 150.25 x 71.80 x 8.35 (height x width x thickness) and weigh 156.00 grams.

 The BlackBerry KEY2 LE is a dual SIM (GSM and GSM) smartphone that accepts .
 Connectivity options include Wi-Fi, GPS, Bluetooth, NFC, USB OTG, USB Type-C, 3G and 4G (with support for Band 40 used by some LTE networks in India).
 Sensors on the phone include Fingerprint sensor, Compass Magnetometer, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.